noriakis/software/docs/ggkegg/04-usecases.md

 <img src="04-usecases_files/figure-html/glplot1-1.png" width="100%" style="display: block; margin: auto;" />

 We can apply various geoms to components in KEGG PATHWAY for the effective visualization.
 In this example, we highlighted significant edges (KOs) colored by their LFCs by `ggfx`, point size corresponding to degree in the network, and we showed edge label of significant KO names.
 KO names were colored by `Species` attributes.
 This time we set this to `Escherichia coli` and `Others`.
+The edge label highlighting can be performed by the internal function `add_readable_edge_label` (\@ref(addreadable)).

 ``` r